whitfin/cachex/README.md

 #### Execution Blocks

-Execution Blocks were introduced to simply avoid the cost of passing messages back and forth when it could be done in one step.
+Execution Blocks were introduced to simply avoid the cost of passing state back and forth when it could be done in one step.
 For example, rather than:

 ```elixir
 val1 = Cachex.get!(:my_cache, "key1")